 Florida State University

 Office of Graduate Admissions

 For this program, supporting documents must be uploaded to the Admissions Application Portal:

-- Statement of purpose (1 required) – The purpose statement should describe you purpose for pursuing a degree, qualifications, and long-term career goals.
+- Statement of purpose (1 required) – The purpose statement should describe your purpose for pursuing a degree, qualifications, and long-term career goals.

-- Letters of recommendation (3 required) – Letters should be written by persons who are in a position to comment on the likelihood of your success within the department, specifically faculty members or supervisors.
-At least one letter must be from a faculty member.
-We do not accept letters from co-workers or friends.
+- Letters of recommendation (3 required) – Letters should be written by persons who are in a position to comment on the likelihood of your success in the program, specifically professors, postsecondary instructors, or supervisors.
+At least two letters must be from professors.
+We do not accept letters from co-workers, relatives, or friends.

 - Resume/Curriculum Vitae (1 required)

 - Unofficial Transcripts – Include transcripts from all colleges attended.
 Uploading a copy will expedite the review process, though you must still send official copies to the Office of Admissions.